abuseofnotation/category-theory-illustrated/03_categories/text.md

 Identity
 ---

-Arabic mathematicians invented the number zero that, although useless by itself, allowed them to define many useful numbers.
+Ancient mathematicians invented the number zero that, although useless by itself, allowed them to define many useful numbers.
 In order to be able to define more stuff using morphisms in category theory, we too would want to define what we call the "identity morphism" for each object.
 In short, this is a morphism, that doesn't do anything.

 ![The identity morphism (but can also be any other morphism)](identity.svg)